 If your trucking company pays a holiday bonus, this may be too big an incentive to pass by.Just for working on Thanksgiving Day, some companies may pay holiday bonuses such as:

 – for OTR drivers: being paid “holiday pay”; or

 – for local drivers: being paid “time-and-a-half” or

-support team can celebrate the holiday with you on a
+It is possible that your home support team can celebrate the holiday with you on a different day.

 Thanksgiving Trip Tips: Traffic and Traveling